Tiago5Carneiro/llm-course/README.md

 This repository contains my completion and notes for the [HuggingFace's LLMs course](https://github.com/huggingface/course).

-This course is expected to take 6-8 hours per week, with 1 chapter being complete in a week.
+This course is expected to take 6-8 hours per week, with 1 chapter being complete per week.

 ## Structure